akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 In order to bring flexibility to your connector configuration you can introduce a manual choice of the attribute type mapping.

-For example, you can suggest a configuration to transform a PIM attribute type to a different eCommerce attribute type (e.g. transform a PIM “select” attribute to an eCommerce “text” attribute).
+For example, you can suggest a configuration to convert a PIM attribute type to a different eCommerce attribute type (e.g. transform a PIM “select” attribute to an eCommerce “text” attribute).

 This type of configuration can be very useful when you want to optimize your attribute mapping or when a new attribute type appears in the PIM and you need to define the corresponding mapping (e.g. Table Attribute bundle).